The Mental Health Solution . com

 Practice walking wisely.
 And, again, practice not doing what the devil wants you to do.

-Tenth: Another thing to try: If you're used to giving in to compulsions, try waiting for one hour.
+Eleventh: Another thing to try: If you're used to giving in to compulsions, try waiting for one hour.
 The demonic pressure may subside.

-Eleventh: Use fasting.
+Twelfth: Use fasting.
 This will enable you to make progress faster.
 A partial-day fast, once a week, is highly recommended.
 Read the article entitled Prayer and Fasting.
 Another link is below.

-Twelfth: One qualifier: For very minor issues, a simple affirmation may be sufficient.
+Thirteenth: One qualifier: For very minor issues, a simple affirmation may be sufficient.
 Example: "The door is locked."
 Say it out loud once or twice.
 This may be all that you need.

-Finally: The following are also recommended:
+Finally: The following may also be helpful:

 1 Diagnostic and Statistical Manual of Mental Disorders (DSM 4 TR), Pages 457-458.